mrocklin/blog/_posts/work/2017-10-16-streaming-dataframes-1.md

     We're relying heavily on the Pandas library which wasn't designed with rapidly changing data in mind.
 Hopefully future iterations of Pandas (Arrow/libpandas/Pandas 2.0?) will make this more efficient.
-5.  **Filled out API:**  We still many common operations (like variance) that we haven't yet implemented.
+5.  **Filled out API:**  Many common operations (like variance) haven't yet been implemented.
 Some of this is due to laziness and some is due to wanting to find the right algorithm.
 6.  **Robust plotting:** Currently this works well for numeric data with a timeseries index but not so well for other data.